 The regiment lost 69 men in the campaign.

 Commanded by Colonel Penn, who was wounded.
-Lt.
-Colonel Thomas M. Terry took over the regiment, which suffered 69 casualties.
+Lieutenant Colonel Thomas M. Terry took over the regiment, which suffered 69 casualties.

 The regiment was in reserve near Hamilton’s Crossing.

 The regiment lost 80 men.
-Colonel Penn and Lt.
-Colonel Terry were captured.
+Colonel Penn and Lieutenant Colonel Thomas Terry were captured.